osrf/gazebo_tutorials/custom_messages/tutorial.md

         imagePub = node->Advertise<msgs::Image>("~/collision_map/image");
 ~~~

 This is the callback method.
 It contains the typedef we used earlier.
+The
-The callback is passed a reference, so be sure to use the &msg.
+callback is passed a reference, so be sure to use the `&msg`.

 ~~~
 public: void create(CollisionMapRequestPtr &msg)
 ~~~

-The CollisionMapRequestPtr is a boost shared_ptr, so to get the actual
+The `CollisionMapRequestPtr` is a boost shared_ptr, so to get the actual
 fields you need to use a structure de-reference ('->') instead of the
 structure reference ('.') like I have below.
 To get the fields of an object,
-          you need to call its get function (e.g. field())
+you need to call its get function (e.g. `field()`)

 ~~~
         double z = msg->height();